Mayankkumar14/weather-test-app/README.md

   - /cities/:city: This route will display the date-wise temprature data of city in chronological order.

 - Used localStorage for maintaining the cache.
 Please have a look at some points below for more technical info:
-  - At first, we are calling an API ad storing the response in localStorage.
+  - At first, we are calling an API and storing the response in localStorage.
   - If user refresh the page then we are displaying the data from local storage if data exist.
   - Here, we don't have an API for fetching the tempratures details city wise.
-So apart from storing cities data, we are also storing tempratures data city wise in localStorage and we are displaying same info on `/cities/:city` route.
+So apart from storing cities data, we are also storing tempratures data city wise in localStorage and we are displaying this info on `/cities/:city` route.

 - Fetching the Latest Cities Data: If user wants to fetch the latest data.
 Then on the `/cities` route, we have one button 'Fetch Latest Data'.

-- If user is offline, then we are displaying the appropriate message and notification also, in this case, we are displaying the old cache data.
+- If user is offline, then we are displaying the appropriate message and notification Also, we are displaying the old cache data in this case.